mla/starman-init/README.md

 RHEL/CENTOS init script for Starman web server in *production* environments

-Applies all recommendeds from the docs, including:
+Applies all recommendations from the docs, including:
 - Uses start_server superdaemon for graceful restarts
 - Runs server as unprivileged user/group "nobody"
 - Expects a local Perl install using plenv